pelithne/appservice-to-containerapp/exercise3.md

 (If using purge protection / soft delete defaults, retention is already enabled.)

-## 4. (Optional) Private Networking & Restricted Egress
+##  Private Networking for Container App
 This section shows creating a VNet and placing the Container Apps Environment in an internal subnet (no public ingress).
 Later we publish through Azure Front Door.

-> NOTE: Some networking features may require a dedicated workload profile or specific SKUs; ensure your subscription has necessary providers registered.

 Start by creating a **Virtual Network**.
 Add a subnet named using ````$SUBNET_ENV````
 ```bash